mahozad/android-pie-chart/piechart/implementation-guides/README.md

 See *Nice Numbers for Graph Labels (657)* for how to generate axis labels for charts.

 Graphics Gems V. A Collection of Practical Techniques for the Computer Graphics Programmer

+[This video](https://youtu.be/jlKrTTdTCUE) explains the Android canvas in detail